Universal Biometric API 3.0 (WebAPI 3.0)

 Load Punchlog

 Load all the punch logs between the given dates.
 The default offset should be zero.
 If the result set exceeds 50 records, only retrieve 50 records and provide an offset value.
 Use the provided offset to fetch the next set of 50 data.
 The date format for StartTime and EndTime should be YYYY-MM-DD HH:mm:SS GMT TZ, for example, 2020-09-17 16:55:15 GMT +0530.
 You can only retrieve data from the last 30 days.
 Therefore, ensure that the data is pulled and stored on your server before the expiry time.
 It is disabled by default while callback url for realtime communication is configured.
 Also, It is recommended to not implement this without discussing with our technical team.
+This feature is not recommended for ERP integration without prior consultation.
+Please consult with our technical team to determine if the use of this feature is absolutely necessary before proceeding.

 Response of RESTful API